 In influenza seasons those patients with the highest T-cell meditated response (top 20-30%) have been protected from disease.
 The vaccine is capable of inducing this level of T-cell response against all strains of the influenza A virus.

-Our lead candidate, MVA encoding NP+M1, has undergone 5 clinical trials in over 150 patients.
-Nuclear protein and Matrix Protein 1 are antigens in the matrix underneath the viral capsule that are conserved across all families of influenza A virus.
-The vaccine has two very important qualities that have been demonstrated in initial trials.
-Firstly, it generates a strong T-cell response that matches or exceed those found in patients who are protected in each flu season.
-Secondly it also generates an antibody response greater than the response produced by the standard influenza alone.
+VTP-100, our lead candidate, MVA encoding NP+M1, has undergone 6 clinical trials in over 400 subjects.
+Nuclear Protein and Matrix Protein 1 are antigens in the matrix underneath the viral capsule that are conserved across all families of influenza A virus.
+VTP-100 has already demonstrated in initial trials an ability to generate a strong T-cell response that matches or exceeds those found in persons who are protected in each flu season.

 - Berthoud, T.K., et al., Potent CD8+ T-cell immunogenicity in humans of a novel heterosubtypic influenza A vaccine, MVA-NP+M1.
 Clin Infect Dis, 2011.